-In October 2018, our Board granted options to purchase 256,540 shares to Dr. Holmlin, 23,230 shares to Dr. Cao, 64,640 shares to Mr. Robinson and 59,590 shares to Mr. Ward.
-Each option has an exercise price of \$7.77 per share and vests as follows: 25% of the shares vest immediately on the grant date and the balance of the shares vest in a series of 36 successive equal monthly installments thereafter, provided in each case that the holder is then providing services to us in accordance with the terms of the 2018 Plan.
-For additional information, please see below under "Outstanding Equity Awards at Fiscal Year-End."
+In February 2020, our board of directors granted options to purchase 290,000 shares to Dr. Holmlin and 120,000 shares to Mr. Oldakowski.
+Each option has an exercise price of \$1.04 per share and vests as follows: shares subject to the option vest monthly over 48 months beginning on the one-month anniversary of the vesting commencement date, such that the option shall be fully vested and exercisable on the four-year anniversary of the vesting commencement date, provided in each case that the holder is then providing services to us in accordance with the terms of the 2018 Plan.